ULHPC/tutorials/python/basics/README.md

 (node)$> python3 --version
 ```

-Additionally, we have newer version of Python available through the modules.
+Additionally, we have newer versions of Python available through the modules.
 To list these versions, you should use this command on a compute node:

 ```
 (node)$> module avail lang/Python